KnowageLabs/Knowage-Documentation/chapter_3/create_new_dashboard/index.rst

     From left to right: (a) Parallel. (b) Parallel chart selection.

-    To create this chart two attributes and one measure are needed.
+The parallel chart needs one attribute and two measures otherwise you cannot save it.
+The example below shows the case.

 .. figure:: media/image070.png

    Parallel chart - measures and attributes

 **Heatmap**